 PHEAA State Grant

-This program is administered by the Pennsylvania Higher Education Assistance Agency (PHEAA).
+The Pennsylvania Higher Education Assistance Agency (PHEAA) administers this program.
 Pennsylvania State Grants are free grants awarded to needy students who are Pennsylvania residents.
-Additional information is available at: http://www.pheaa.org.
+Additional information is available at: www.pheaa.org

-Students may also review their PA state grant application online at http://www.pheaa.org/tools-resources/account-access/index.shtml.
-First time users will need to create an account.
-On the right hand side in the Account Access box below the SIGN IN button new users will click on the Create account link.
+Students may also review their PA state grant application online at www.pheaa.org/tools-resources/account-access/index.shtml First time users will need to create an account.
+On the right-hand side in the Account Access Username box, below the SIGN IN button, new users will click on the Create account link.
 For assistance with this process please contact PHEAA/AES at 1-800-233-0557.

 Federal PELL Grant

 A Federal Pell Grant is a free grant that does not have to be repaid.
 You must complete the FAFSA in order for your eligibility to be determined for the Federal Pell Grant.

 Federal Supplemental Education Opportunity Grant (SEOG)